site logo

 Before Antietam

-Pre-War he became a PA lawyer and politician, and served in the state militia.
-In May 1861 he was Colonel of the 24th PA.
-In August 1861 he was appointed Colonel of the 69th PA Regiment and led them at Seven Pines and the Seven Days.
+Pre-War: he was a Pennsylvania lawyer and politician, and served in the state militia.
+In May 1861 he was appointed Colonel of the 24th Pennsylvania Infantry for 3 months' service, then, in August 1861, he was appointed Colonel of the 69th Pennsylvania Infantry and led them at Seven Pines and the Seven Days in 1862.

 On the Campaign

-He continued in command of his Regiment as part of Brigadier General Howard's Second Brigade in the Second Division/Second (II) Corps.
-He assumed command of the Brigade when Brigadier General Howard relieved the wounded MGen Sedgwick in command of the Division.
+He continued in command of his regiment as part of Brigadier General Howard's Second Brigade in the Second Division/Second (II) Corps.
+He assumed command of the brigade at Antietam on 17 September 1862 when Brigadier General Howard relieved the wounded Major General Sedgwick in command of the Division.

 The rest of the War